-As of June 30, 2022 and December 31, 2021, the Company's financial instruments consist of money market funds, U.S. Treasury securities, and corporate bonds and are included in investments.
+As of March 31, 2023 and December 31, 2022, the Company's financial instruments consist of money market funds, commercial paper, agency and corporate bonds and asset-backed securities are included in investments.
 The carrying value of investments is the estimated fair value.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.